 Feathered factoid: Ruppell’s vultures have been reported to be seen at altitudes of 35,000 feet (7 miles) by commercial airline pilots.

-Turns out something in their DNA allows their blood to squeeze more O2 out their blood cells than the average – well anything.
+Turns out something in their DNA allows their blood to squeeze more O2 out of their blood cells than the average – well anything.

-Amanda V.- CA condors actually seek out and preferentially eat the bits of lead shot left in a carcass, because in the natural world, those would be bone bits and provide them necessary calcium.
+Amanda V.- CA condors actually seek out and preferentially eat the bits of lead shot left in a carcass, because in the natural world, those would be bone bits and provide the necessary calcium.

 This is why so many have succumbed to lead poisoning.
 And when a mate dies, they will find another mate, if there is another viable adult around.